jeertmans/manim-slides/docs/source/faq.md

 which cannot be solved on all platforms and Python versions, see [#293](https://github.com/jeertmans/manim-slides/issues/293).

-Recent version of Manim Slides, i.e., `manim-slides>5.1.7`, come with a fix that should work fine.
+Recent versions of Manim Slides, i.e., `manim-slides>5.1.7`, come with a fix that should work fine.

 ### How to increase quality on Windows